lidarsee/feedback-glove/arduino/README.md

-# lidarsee feedback glove Arduino Scetch
+# lidarsee feedback glove Arduino Sketch
 ##

 Arduino Sketch for the Hardware